 The Southern Pantanal occupies almost two thirds of the Pantanal in the Brazilian state of Mato Grosso do Sul.
 The Southern Pantanal is an excellent starting point for those wishing to explore the Pantanal in depth – with some of the best cattle ranches in the Pantanal, the usual variety […]

-Why go to the Pantanal in Mato Grosso?
+Why and when to visit the Pantanal in Mato Grosso?

 The Pantanal in Mato Grosso is the best place in South America to see and photograph wildlife.
 Sure, everyone has heard of the Amazon, but it’s hard to spot wildlife in a rainforest.
 It starts with a mistake.
 The Pantanal is not a swamp, as the name suggests.
 The Pantanal […]